SiddarthaDarisi/News-app/Test Cases/Sprint 2.md

 Test Case ID-2012:Testing for upper case characters in the password (Login.test.js)<br>
 Test Case ID-2013:Testing for lower case characters in the password (login.test.js)<br>
 Update<br>
-Test Case ID-2014:Verify atleast one category should be checked at all times<br>
+Test Case ID-2014:Verify atleast one category should be checked at all times.<br>
-Test Case ID-2015:test if settings dialog is rendered properly.
+Test Case ID-2015:Test if settings dialog is rendered properly.<br>
-Test Case ID-2015:test if some catagories are selected by default.
+Test Case ID-2016:Test if some catagories are selected by default.<br>
-Test Case ID-2015:test if cancle buttone is working in settings menu. test if one catagoery is clicked in settings menu. test if the loding indicater is shown properly. test if the news components are fetched properly. test if axios API is fetching data properly. test if the news title is rendered properly on landing page. test if the news title is rendered properly on dashboard page. test if the catagories selected are saved properly after refresh. test if the settings menu is opening and closing properly. test if settingds are present in navbar2 test if the dashboard is rendered properly. test if the login component is rendered properly. test if the sign out button succesfully signs out the user.
+Test Case ID-2017:Test if cancle buttone is working in settings menu.<br Test Case ID-2018:Test if settings dialog is rendered properly.<br>

-Test Case ID-2015:<br>
+Test Case ID-2019:Test if some catagories are selected by default<br>
+Test Case ID-2020:Test if cancle buttone is working in settings menu.<br>
+Test Case ID-2021:Test if one catagoery is clicked in settings menu.<br>
-Test Case ID-2016:<br>
+Test Case ID-2022:Test if the loding indicater is shown properly.<br>
-Test Case ID-2017:<br>
+Test Case ID-2023:Test if the news components are fetched properly.<br>
-Test Case ID-2017:<br>
+Test Case ID-2024:Test if axios API is fetching data properly.<br>
+Test Case ID-2025:Test if the news title is rendered properly on landing page.<br>
+Test Case ID-2026:Test if the news title is rendered properly on dashboard page.<br>
+Test Case ID-2027:Test if the catagories selected are saved properly after refresh.<br>
+Test Case ID-2028:Test if the settings menu is opening and closing properly.<br>
-Test Case ID-2017:<br>
+Test Case ID-2029:Test if settingds are present in navbar2.<br>
-Test Case ID-2017:<br>
+Test Case ID-2030:Test if the dashboard is rendered properly.<br>
+Test Case ID-2031:Test if the login component is rendered properly.<br> Test Case ID-2032:Test if the sign out button succesfully signs out the user.<br>

 | Test Case ID | Name of the Tester |Date| Pass/Fail | comment |
 |---|---|---|---|---|